CentML/DeepView.Profile/docs/remote.md

 ## Starting a Remote Profiling Session

-### Starting the Skyline Profiler
+### Starting the DeepView.Profiler
 DeepView.Profile needs to running on the server to enable the plugin.
-You can connect to the server via SSH and start DeepView.Profile by running the `skyline interactive` command as usual.
+You can connect to the server via SSH and start DeepView.Profile by running the `deepview interactive` command as usual.

 ```zsh
 poetry run deepview interactive